 Mind -It’s been a good time for me to be introspective and think about what I really want and what I can and can't do.
 I've thought about what I really "need" to be a healthy person.
 I've accepted the fact that I am an extrovert and no matter how many introverts online yell at me to stay home, my reality is, "Friends are fuel."
 So, I see any friend who will see me so I don't end up a car out of gas on the side of the road being towed to a mental institution.
 Please practice mental hygiene and air out your dirty and/or sad thoughts.
 Don’t hurt anyone with them, just air them.
 Then, fold them away to make room for cleaner and/or happier thoughts.
 If you don’t know how, therapy is worth every penny.

 Body - I’ve joined a gym because my body is seizing up staying inside this winter.
 I made an appointment with an orthopedist when I discovered I couldn’t do a chest press with 2 pounds.
 Turns out that chronic shoulder pain was an inflamed rotator cuff and bicep muscle.
-No surgery needed, just inflammatories and PT.
-I made an appointment with an eye doctor because I was using two pairs of glasses like a microscope so I could draw fine detail!
+No surgery needed, just anti-inflammatories and PT.
+I made an appointment with an eye doctor because I was using two pairs of glasses like a microscope to draw fine detail!
 LOL!
 Thank you for the recommendation artist friend Monica Agri-Bowes - it got the job done.
 Good news, new glasses are on their way.
 Blue!
 I'll try to post a pic.
 Have you let a health issue go too far?
 If you can get an appointment, get the help you need.
 You are worthy.

 Art - I hired an artist mentor because I feared I would completely abandon my art in the midst of the crushing demands of "real life”.
 My mentor has helped me keep art inside the frame of “real life” and moving in a positive direction.
 I've continued to illustrate a weekly blog even when I don't feel I have the emotional or physical energy because I want that to be a part of my real life too.
 I’ve also applied to art school because I’m half way through my life and not halfway to where I want to be as an artist.
 I have pulled 3 other ladies to me and we do studio time together online once a week.
 I love looking up from my drawing to see these ladies who live in Georgia, Ontario, Canada, and Massachusetts working away.
 We encourage and challenge each other to keep making art and provide useful feedback and critique.
 Do you have support in your work environment?
 Find support.